Our Team

 Louise Higgins (she, her, hers) is the Office Manager for Contemporary Student Services.
 She is honored to support a dedicated and enthusiastic team devoted to all George Mason University students’ well-being.
 A graduate of Pacific Lutheran University, Louise has a diverse background.
 Most recently, she was at Gunston Hall, the historic home of George Mason.
 One of her proudest accomplishments has been her research support for the exhibit, Revolutionary Rights.
 In her free time, Louise enjoys spending time with her four grown children who live in the area.

-Alexia Ferguson, Graduate Professional Assistant
+Kayla Moore, Graduate Professional Assistant

-Our Contemporary Student Advisor Team
+Our Contemporary Student Staff Team